Claire-UT/SubjectToChange_Project/README.md

 # QUICK START GUIDE
-Download all files off the Main branch of the Github Repo The most important files are Demo_main.py, Predictions_ModelTests.py, EMNIST Math CNN Model folder, EMNIST Model folder, Math CNN Model folder, Math MLP Model.pkl
+Download all files off the Main branch of the Github Repo

+The most important files are Demo_main.py, Predictions_ModelTests.py, EMNIST Math CNN Model folder, EMNIST Model folder, Math CNN Model folder, Math MLP Model.pkl

-Open the file **Demo_main.py**.
+Open the file **Demo_main.py**, and hit run.
+(This is with a pre-trained model, to train your own models check the Datasets and Model Training sections)

 # ABOUT EACH FILE & FUNCTIONALITY
 REAL TIME OPTICAL CHARACTER RECOGNITION